Posted on 09 Sep 2015

 So if you’ve already jacked it three times while reading this article and feel like it’s going to take, at the very least, a state intervention to break your porn habit, maybe it’s time you gave your dick a rest.

-Purge your mind of all those pixelated nipples and Eastern European sex noises and channel that energy into something more productive – i.e. deadlifting 200kg.
+Purge your mind of all those pixelated nipples and Eastern European sex noises and channel that energy into something more productive – such as deadlifting 200kg.

 If you’re interested, there’s a great TED talk on the harmful effects of internet porn entitled ‘The Great Porn Experiment’, which is very interesting and well worth a watch (see below).